SteUhl/test2/episodes/08creatingwebsites.md

 :::

-Once we named our webpage, we an start filling it.
+Once we named our webpage, we need to start filling it.

 We start with a very simple YAML header.
 In contrast to our previous headers, this one only need to Key-Value pairs: the title and the format.
 While the format needs to be set as html, when deciding on the title you again have complete freedom.